2007 Seattle Seahawks season: Week 14: vs. Arizona Cardinals

 Coming off their road win over the Eagles, the Seahawks went home for a Week 14 NFC West rematch with the Arizona Cardinals.
-In the first quarter, Seattle took flight early with kicker Josh Brown getting a 23-yard field goal, while QB Matt Hasselbeck completed a 7-yard TD pass to WR Nate Burleson.
-In the second quarter, the Seahawks increased their lead with Hasselbeck completing a 15-yard TD pass to WR Bobby Engram and a 17-yard TD pass to WR Deion Branch.
-The Cardinals would get on the board as QB Kurt Warner completed a 5-yard TD pass to WR Bryant Johnson.
+In the first quarter, Seattle took flight early with kicker Josh Brown getting a 23-yard field goal, while quarterback Matt Hasselbeck completed a 7-yard touchdown pass to wide receiver Nate Burleson.
+In the second quarter, the Seahawks increased their lead with Hasselbeck completing a 15-yard touchdown pass to wide receiver Bobby Engram and a 17-yard touchdown pass to wide receiver Deion Branch.
+The Cardinals would get on the board as quarterback Kurt Warner completed a 5-yard touchdown pass to wide receiver Bryant Johnson.
 Seattle would end the half with Brown kicking a 41-yard field goal.

-In the third quarter, Arizona was starting to make a comeback as Warner completed a 2-yard TD pass to WR Jerheme Urban for the only score of the period.
-In the fourth quarter, the 'Hawks pulled away as Hasselbeck completed a 3-yard TD pass to TE Marcus Pollard, RB Josh Scobey tackled Cardinals punter Mitch Berger in his endzone for a safety, and CB Marcus Trufant returned an interception 84 yards for a touchdown (with a failed PAT).
-Arizona tried to mount a comeback as Warner completed an 11-yard TD pass to WR Larry Fitzgerald.
-Fortunately, Seattle's defense prevented any hopes of a Cardinal comeback from happening.
+In the third quarter, Arizona was starting to make a comeback as Warner completed a 2-yard touchdown pass to wide receiver Jerheme Urban for the only score of the period.
+In the fourth quarter, the Seahawks pulled away as Hasselbeck completed a 3-yard touchdown pass to tight end Marcus Pollard, running back Josh Scobey tackled Cardinals punter Mitch Berger in his endzone for a safety, and cornerback Marcus Trufant returned an interception 84 yards for a touchdown (with a failed extra point).
+Arizona tried to mount a comeback as Warner completed an 11-yard touchdown pass to wide receiver Larry Fitzgerald.
+Fortunately, Seattle's defense prevented any hopes of a Cardinals comeback from happening.

-With the win, not only did the Seahawks improve to 9–4, but they also clinched their 4th-straight NFC West title.
+With the win, not only did the Seahawks improve to 9–4, but they also clinched their fourth straight NFC West title.

 Week 15: at Carolina Panthers

 Coming off their division-clinching home win over the Cardinals, the Seahawks flew to Bank of America Stadium for a Week 15 intraconference duel with the Carolina Panthers.
 The game was scoreless until the fourth quarter when Seattle trailed on the foot of Panthers kicker John Kasay's 53-yard field goal.
 The Seahawks would respond with kicker Josh Brown getting a 23-yard field goal.
-However, Carolina began to pull away as Kasay nailed a 37-yard field goal and RB DeAngelo Williams managed to get a 35-yard TD run.
-Seattle tried to rally as QB Matt Hasselbeck completed a 15-yard TD pass to WR Deion Branch.
+However, Carolina began to pull away as Kasay nailed a 37-yard field goal and running back DeAngelo Williams managed to get a 35-yard touchdown run.
+Seattle tried to rally as quarterback Matt Hasselbeck completed a 15-yard touchdown pass to wide receiver Deion Branch.
 However, the Panthers' defense held on for the win.

 With the loss, the Seahawks fell to 9–5.